-You are required to provide an undergraduate grade point average (UGPA) in the Education section of your application.
+You are required to provide an undergraduate grade point average (UGPA) in the Additional Academic Information section of your application.
 Duke does not have an absolute cut-off point for UGPA when considering applicants, but it may be useful to review the averages and ranges for grades of applicants admitted in recent years (see the Statistics section.)
-While these numbers do vary from department to department, on a school-wide basis, the undergraduate grade point average is usually well above a B.

 How to Submit